zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Reason:**

-  The Zaas Client configuration didn't contain the path to the trust store
+  The Zaas Client configuration does not contain the path to the trust store.

   **Action:**